VillanuevaK/PythonCheatSheet/README.md

     print(number)
 }

+// besides if true { continue } we can also do this to nicely skip the first part var thisVar = nums[0] // already setting this up so we can skip the first part for n in nums.dropFirst() {
+    // do stuff starting on the seconds loop
+}

 // Using stride to create steps for i in stride(from: 0, through: 10, by: 2) { // Includes 10
     print(i) // Output: 0, 2, 4, 6, 8, 10